apache/flink/docs/deployment/resource-providers/standalone/index.md

 To start a Flink JobManager with an embedded application, we use the `bin/standalone-job.sh` script.
 We demonstrate this mode by locally starting the `TopSpeedWindowing.jar` example, running on a single TaskManager.

 The application jar file needs to be available in the classpath.
 The easiest approach to achieve that is putting the jar into the `lib/` folder:

 {% highlight bash %}
-cp ./examples/streaming/TopSpeedWindowing.jar lib/
+$ cp ./examples/streaming/TopSpeedWindowing.jar lib/
 {% endhighlight %}

 Then, we can launch the JobManager:

 {% highlight bash %}
-./bin/standalone-job.sh start --job-classname org.apache.flink.streaming.examples.windowing.TopSpeedWindowing
+$ ./bin/standalone-job.sh start --job-classname org.apache.flink.streaming.examples.windowing.TopSpeedWindowing
 {% endhighlight %}

 The web interface is now available at [localhost:8081](http://localhost:8081).
 However, the application won't be able to start, because there are no TaskManagers running yet:

 {% highlight bash %}
-./bin/taskmanager.sh start
+$ ./bin/taskmanager.sh start
 {% endhighlight %}

 Note: You can start multiple TaskManagers, if your application needs more resources.

-Stopping the services is also supported via the scripts:
+Stopping the services is also supported via the scripts.
+Call them multiple times if you want to stop multiple instances, or use `stop-all`:

 {% highlight bash %}
-./bin/taskmanager.sh stop
+$ ./bin/taskmanager.sh stop
-./bin/standalone-job.sh stop
+$ ./bin/standalone-job.sh stop
 {% endhighlight %}

+### Per-Job Mode

+Per-Job Mode is not supported by the the Standalone Cluster.

 ### Session Mode